romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-What are the roles and responsibilities of development and security teams in a software development workflow concerning GitHub Advanced Security alerts?
+Q: What are the roles and responsibilities of development and security teams in a software development workflow concerning GitHub Advanced Security alerts?
 <details><summary>Show the answer</summary><p>

 - **Security teams are responsible for configuring the CodeQL analysis settings**